okfde/proto-auth/README.md

 ## No Docker

+### Config

+The app reads config values directly  from the environment as this is easier to configure with docker compose.

+You can either export all variables in your shell directly or use the .env to source from there.
+Whatever floats your boat.

-Copy the `.env.sample` and adjust the values to what you need
+Copy the `.env.sample` and adjust the values to what you need.

 ```bash
 $ cp .env.sample .env
 ```
+and then `$ source .env`.

+Now your variables are in the environment and the app can read them.

+### Running

 Expects Ruby > 2.5.1 and `bundler` (`$ gem install bundler`) installed